Can you make a living playing chess?

 “Chess can take you far, just not in chess.”

 ~GM Maurice Ashley

 History is replete with examples of players who opted to leave professional chess after earning the Grandmaster title.
-In the U.S., Kenneth Rogoff, Michael Wilder, Patrick Wolff were a few promising players who opted to leave chess for successful careers in the private sector.
-Rogoff is a top economist and policy consultant while both Wilder and Wolff have been successful in law and finance, respectively.
+In the U.S., Kenneth Rogoff, Michael Wilder, and Patrick Wolff were a few promising players who opted to leave chess for successful careers in the private sector.
+Rogoff is a top economist and policy consultant, while both Wilder and Wolff have been successful in law and finance, respectively.

-Dylan Loeb McClain of the New York Times penned an interesting article, “Former Champions Find Success Beyond Chess” interviewing Wilder, Wolff and Alabama’s Stuart Rachels, once a teen phenom.
+Dylan Loeb McClain of the New York Times penned an interesting article, “Former Champions Find Success Beyond Chess,” interviewing Wilder, Wolff, and Alabama’s Stuart Rachels, once a teen phenom.
 These players were set to succeed other home-grown GMs such as Yasser Seirawan, Nick deFirmian, Larry Christiansen and John Fedorowicz.

 Thirteen-year old Michael Wilder playing the Schleimann against Anatoly Lein

 Photo by Jack Manning (New York Times)